Gaia Pope: Body Found Believed To Be That Of Missing Teen, Family ‘Absolutely Devastated’ By News [Video]

 On Thursday, November 16, Paul Elsey, 49, was arrested on suspicion of murder, after women’s clothing was discovered in a field near Swanage, according to the Daily Echo.
 He was released on Friday, November 17.

 Gaia’s family has stated that the last two years for the teen have been extremely tough, the Daily Mail reports.
-She was fearful of running into the main perpetrator of a “devastating” attack she suffered when she was 17-years-old, as he is reportedly set to be released from prison soon.
+She was fearful of running into the main perpetrator of a “devastating” attack she suffered when she was 17 years old, as he is reportedly set to be released from prison soon.
 The attack left Gaia with post-traumatic stress disorder, according to her father, Richard Sutherland.

 Additionally, Gaia has severe epilepsy and her father notes that the teen has been told by doctors she could die suddenly due to her illness, according to the Daily Mail.
 Gaia reportedly suffered from daily seizures and would often be unable to remember things, including her own family, her cousin stated.